jrehor/kcc/README.md

 ∞ 3 1.5 1 0.75
 ```

-However, pairwise operations on vectors of disparate dimensions make much less sense to k than division by zero, and will throw an error:
+However, pairwise operations on vectors of disparate lengths dimensions make much less sense to k than division by zero, and will throw an error:

 ```q
  a:0 1 2 3 4